andrewgross/site_to_markdown/README.md

     * Example: `output.md`

 3. `-c` (optional): The path to a JSON file of cookies to use for requests.
 Default is None.
     * Example: `./cookies.json`

+4. `-e` (optional): A comma-separated list of file types to exclude.
+This filtering is done based on the URL path, not the Content-Type.
+    * Example: `./cookies.json`